krake747/hangar-747/k8s/k8s.md

 **Note:** Running the `-h | less` command is useful to quickly reference and navigate the `k8s` docs.

-How to create a namespace file?
+How to create the `hangar` namespace file?

 ```bash
 k create ns hangar --dry-run=client -o yaml > hangar-namespace.yaml